asiffer/netspot/README.md

 $ netspot
 ```

-Naturally, some options are loaded by default. `netspot` reads first the `/etc/netspot/netspot.toml` config file.
+Some options are loaded by default.
+First `netspot` reads the `/etc/netspot/netspot.toml` config file.
-So you can have some errors (like the the device to sniff) but this is not problem since it can be changed afterwards.
+So you can have some errors (missing file, unknown device etc.) but this is not problem since it can be changed afterwards.

 If you want to change some options while starting, some of them can be overriden by command-line parameters.
 ```console